Camping on Little Raccoon Key off Jekyll Island, Georgia

 Glamping in Yurts

-Six of Georgia's most spectacular state parks include yurt villages with quick access to trails, playgrounds and clean restrooms among the quirky, canvas tents.
+Seven of Georgia's most spectacular state parks include yurt villages with quick access to trails, playgrounds and clean restrooms among the quirky, canvas tents.
 The cozy, one-room yurts feature natural wood furnishings and serene views from private porches.
 Each yurt has its own picnic table, fire ring and a heater for comfort in winter.
-Find yurts at Cloudland Canyon, Red Top Mountain, Sweetwater Creek, High Falls, Tugaloo and Fort Yargo State Parks.
+Find yurts at Cloudland Canyon, Red Top Mountain, Sweetwater Creek, High Falls, Tugaloo, Skidaway Island and Fort Yargo State Parks.

 Historic Banning Mills offers outdoor adventurers exhilirating experiences with aerial obstacle challenges, a free-fall tower, nature programming, and World Record climbing walls and ziplines.
 Enhance the thrilling adventure by spending the night in a treehouse.
 The impressive treehouses of Banning Mills are truly rooms with a view, accessible only by a skybridge.
 Treehouses are cozy, rustic, and include modern luxuries like king-size beds, gas log fireplaces, jetted tubs and private covered decks.